ausaccessfed/dev-portal/docs/_verifid-integration/03-getting-started.md

 <code>User-Agent</code> header may be denied.
 Developers should note that this is, sadly, often not a header set by HTTP
 client libraries, though all libraries should be easily configurable to add this.

-Valid formatting for the <code>User-Agent</code> header is described [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
+Valid formatting for the <code>User-Agent</code> header is described by [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
 To assist in debugging of requests please ensure version information of the VerifID client code you have in production is communicated within the value you provide.